 Booty Builder Details & Features

 Listen, we’re going to say this once.

-Do not read this book on the subway, at Thanksgiving when your in-laws are over, or in the break room at the office … unless you want to explain why you’re scrolling through butt pics.
+Do not read this book on the subway, at Thanksgiving when your in-laws are over, or in the break room at the office … unless you want to explain why you’re scrolling through butt and bikini bod pics.

 After a not-so-casual attempt to sell you his custom training and diet plans (which are a rip-off), we jump into the Booty Builder section of — wait for it — Booty Builder.

 Spoiler alert: the only reason Vince Sant “has” to split Booty Builder into two sections is that the first one is the real builder-of-booties, and the second is a 10+-page advertisement.